-SSAGs are a long document with complex clues that try to guide lawyers and courts through various practical situations that may arise about marital support.
+SSAGs are long documents with complex clues that try to guide lawyers and courts through various practical situations that may arise regarding marital support.
 SSAGs apply only when entitlement to support is established.

-SSAGs provide many of the suggested support that provides the three values of the lower, middle, and higher as the amount of potential support.
-Whether the lower, middle or upper range is used depends on why anyone is entitled to spousal support.
+SSAGs provide many of the suggested support that provide the three values of the lower, middle, and higher as the amount of potential support.
+Whether the lower, middle, or upper range is used depends on why anyone is entitled to spousal support.
 Sometimes, wife support is based on need.

 How is Spousal Support Applied?

-In some extreme cases, there are other arrangements to apply for assistance, including incarceration.
-The Family Law Information Centre exists because the government believes it is important that people should not spend their own funds behind a spouse’s support donors in exchange for money owed to support spouses.
+In some extreme cases, other arrangements exist to apply for assistance, including incarceration.
+The Family Law Information Centre exists because the government believes it is essential that people should not spend their own funds behind a spouse’s support donors in exchange for money owed to support spouses.